daniel-dsouza/psychic-octo-giggle/Quick-Start-Guide.md

 12. Check our [latest news](https://github.com/starcitizen-lug/information-howtos/wiki#news) for important Nvidia gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions
 13. Run the launcher again and start the game.
 See you in the 'verse!

+## Video Guide
+Video guides of the above are available for [AMD](https://www.youtube.com/watch?v=cHGtwIH5ocI) and Nvidia by Grumpy

 ## Important Information
 > Questions or Problems?
 Ask for help in one of our [social channels](https://github.com/starcitizen-lug/information-howtos#socials)!